Anirudhkulkarni7/News-App/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+ # News App

+This is a React.js application that fetches news articles from various categories such as sports, health, technology, and entertainment using the News API.

+## Features

+- Fetches news articles from different categories.
+- Allows users to browse news articles in various categories.
+- Responsive design for seamless browsing on different devices.

+## Technologies Used

+- React.js
+- Axios for making HTTP requests to the News API
+- News API for fetching news articles